-Including free drinks for Grant and I after the worst of the scenario was over.
+Including free drinks for Grant and I after the worst of the scenario of flying with small children was over.
 They were the definition of customer service.

 THANK 🙌🏻 YOU 🙌🏻 @alaskaair for redefining family friendly travel.
 What started out as a regular trip – turned nightmare – turned into redeeming travel experience.
 It was our first time flying Alaska, but it sure won’t be our last.

 Read more on my tips for flying with kids in this post!